Important

 python /opt/NeMo-Aligner/examples/nlp/data/steerlm/process_to_regression_format.py \

-For this tutorial, train the regression reward model for 800 steps.
+In this tutorial, you train the regression reward model for 800 steps.

-Note that you would need to set up multi-node training in your cluster env, depending on the type of cluster you use.
-For details, please refer to https://lightning.ai/docs/pytorch/stable/clouds/cluster.html
+Depending on the type of cluster you use, you may need to set up multi-node training in your cluster env.
+For details, please refer to https://lightning.ai/docs/pytorch/stable/clouds/cluster.html.

 python /opt/NeMo-Aligner/examples/nlp/gpt/train_reward_model.py \